UK economy shrank by 0.1% in three months to June as recession fears grow

 “These were partially offset by growth in hotels, bars, hairdressers and outdoor events across the quarter, partly as a result of people celebrating the Platinum Jubilee.”

-The Bank of England has warned that the UK might enter recession later this year.
+The economic downturn is expected to get worse, with the Bank of England and financial experts predicting that the UK could enter a recession later this year.

+“While we see increasing signs of underlying weakness in the economy, we expect a more severe downturn to take place only from towards the end of this year,” Yael Selfin, chief economist at KPMG UK, said.

+Responding to the latest GDP figures, the chancellor Nadhim Zahawi tried to strike a positive tone.
+“Our economy showed incredible resilience following the pandemic and I am confident we can pull through these global challenges again,” he said.

 Register for free to continue reading